Uttarakhand Chief Minister For Probe Into State Resorts Over Teen's Death

 "It is unfortunate.
 Police are working, they have done their work for making the arrests.
 Strictest punishment would be given for such heinous crimes, whoever be the criminal," he said.

-Three people including resort owner Pulkit Arya were arrested on Friday in connection with the alleged killing of Ankita Bhandari, who had gone missing about six days ago.
+Three people including resort owner Pulkit Arya were arrested on Friday in connection with the alleged killing of the receptionist, who had gone missing about six days ago.

-Women gheraoed the Police vehicle that was carrying the accused in Ankita Bhandari murder case.
+Women gheraoed the police vehicle that was carrying the accused in the murder case.
 The 19-yr-old receptionist went missing a few days ago and her body was found today.

 The 19-year-old receptionist, who worked at the resort.
 Police said that accused confessed to having pushed her into a canal after a dispute and she drowned.